cunjian/cviu/_pages/about.md

   - /about.html
 ---

-The image and vision lab performs research in the fields of image and video analysis, computer vision, and deep learning.
-The lab's director is [Dr. Cunjian Chen](https://cunjian.github.io/).
+The image and vision group performs research in the fields of image and video analysis, computer vision, and deep learning.
+The gropu's director is [Dr. Cunjian Chen](https://cunjian.github.io/).

 ### News
 - Dr. Chen served as Area Chair for FG 2021.